Answering your Hair Questions: How to Stop Hair Thinning

 There are many hair treatments and chemicals in use on the open market that contribute to hair thinning.
 Be sure to conduct a thorough review of every product you use and ensure you are being safe with your hair care products.

 If you are experiencing thinning hair like millions of men worldwide, then it is time to take action and find a thinning hair treatment that works for you.
-For the most effectiveness and sustainability, consult with a hair care specialist to see if you are a good candidate for hair transplants.
+For the most effective and sustainable result, consult with a hair care specialist to see if you are a good candidate for a hair transplant.